Amir-Rastkhadiv/fun-gym/README.md

 ## Credits

-- In creating the Fun Gym website under construction page, the developer adapted the [Balsamic](https://balsamiq.com) free media icon and mixed it with heart and victory icons for the logo.
+- In creating the Fun Gym website under construction page, the developer adapted the [Balsamic](https://balsamiq.com) free media icon and mixed it with heart and victory icons for the logo.AAdditionally, the Balsamiq website has ten principles for effective wireframes mentioned on page 2 of the wireframe layouts.

 - Scientists and celebrities have been quoted in the document whenever the author felt it was appropriate and inspiring, namely,  Albert Einstein, Isaac Newton, L.L.
 Cool J. There is a link to the author's Wiki when this sentence appears.